Emmet M. Walsh: Early life

 The eighth of eleven children, Emmet Walsh was born on March 6, 1892, in Beaufort, South Carolina, to Thomas and Wilhelmenia (née Jennemann) Walsh.
 In 1906, his family moved to Savannah, Georgia.
 After graduating from Savannah High School in 1910, he studied for the priesthood at St. Bernard's Seminary in Rochester, New York.

 Priesthood

-Walsh was ordained a priest in Georgia for the Diocese of Savannah by Bishop Benjamin Keiley on January 15, 1916.
-After his ordination, Walsh served as a curate at the Immaculate Conception Parish in Atlanta until 1917, when he became pastor of St. Teresa's Parish in Albany, Georgia.
+Walsh was ordained a priest in Savannah for the Diocese of Savannah by Bishop Benjamin Keiley on January 15, 1916.
+After his ordination, Walsh served as a curate at the Immaculate Conception Parish in Atlanta, Georgia, until 1917, when he became pastor of St. Teresa's Parish in Albany, Georgia.
 He was also charged with the missions in Southwest Georgia, giving him a jurisdiction of 1,000 Catholics over 16,000 square miles.

-Walsh was named pastor of St. Patrick's Parish in Savannah, Georgia, in 1921, then returned to Immaculate Conception Parish to serve as a pastor in 1923.
+Walsh was named pastor of St. Patrick's Parish in Savannah in 1921, then returned to Immaculate Conception Parish to serve as a pastor in 1923.

 Bishop of Charleston

-On June 20, 1927, Walsh was appointed the sixth bishop of the Diocese of Charleston by Pope Pius XI.
+On June 20, 1927, Walsh was appointed the sixth bishop of Charleston by Pope Pius XI.
 He received his episcopal consecration on September 8, 1927, from Bishop Michael Keyes, with Bishops Patrick Barry and William Hafey serving as co-consecrators, at the Cathedral of St. John the Baptist in Savannah.
 At age 35, Walsh was then the youngest American bishop.

-During his 22-year tenure in Charleston, he erected 25 new churches, four new hospitals, and two vacation camps for youth.
+During his 22-year tenure in Charleston, Walsh erected 25 churches, four hospitals, and two vacation camps for youth.
 He also served as chair of the National Catholic Welfare Conference's Legal Department and secretary of the Bishops' Meeting at the Catholic University of America in Washington, D.C.